Line of diverse people at polling center, young White woman leaning out to side

 As a student, there are some particular privileges you have for voting once you go off to college.
 Here’s what to know depending on where you are in school right now.

-• High school students: If you’re turning 18 prior to college and there’s an election, you should register to vote with your home (often called your permanent) address.
+• High school students: If you’re turning 18 before college and there’s an election, you should register to vote with your home (often called your permanent) address.
 You can vote on issues pertaining to your town/city and your county.

 • College students: You have the right to choose where you vote, either at home or at school.
 Many states allow you to update your voting address online for convenience, or your school will have information on how to update your registration or register.
 If you choose to vote based on your school’s location, be sure to brush up on state policies if you attend a school outside your home state.